 3. Industry Kitchen, Seaport

 This waterfront restaurant is alongside the East River in the historic Seaport District, with totally unobstructed views of the Brooklyn skyline and the evening’s fireworks displays.
-Chef Jonathan Haffmans has created a specially curated menu for the day, including Jumbo Shrimp Cocktail, Braised Beef Short Rib Sliders and Farm Stand Fresh Watermelon in addition to their daily menu favorites.
+Chef Jonathan Haffmans has created a specially curated menu for the day, including Mexican Street Corn, Grilled Double Dog, and Wagyu Beef Burger in addition to their daily menu favorites.
 Walk-ins are welcome and reservations are encouraged.

 Where: 70 South St. at Maiden Lane

 Celebrate Independence Day at this swanky rooftop to enjoy impressive views of the Manhattan Skyline, a spacious terrace, top DJs spinning a mix of top 40, hip-hop, house, and more, and a fresh take on your typical NYC rooftop bar from an Aussie point-of-view.
 And, of course, enjoy the stunning firework display.
 Grab your tickets here.

 5. Roof at Park South

 This year the Roof at Park South, located about three blocks from the East River, will be hosting a Macy’s Fourth of July fireworks viewing party with a BBQ cookout and an open bar.
 Enjoy a front row seat to the fireworks, food stations showcasing favorites prepared by James Beard-nominated chef Bryce Shuman, an open bar, and more.